sidddy/flora/README.md

 ## flora

-This arduino sketch implements an ESP32 BLE client for Xiaomi Mi Flora Plant sensors, pushing the meassurements to an MQTT server.
+This arduino sketch implements an ESP32 BLE client for Xiaomi Mi Flora Plant sensors, pushing the measurements to an MQTT server.

 ## Technical requirements